Graph Contrastive Learning with Cross-view Reconstruction

-\end{theorem} The detailed proof is provided in Section C of Appendix.
-Therefore, we can maximize the consistency between the representations of the two views by maximizing the mutual information of between $\mathbf{z}_{1}^{inv}$ and $\mathbf{z}_{2}^{inv}$.
-Therefore, we can derive our objective to ensure the view invariance as follow:
+\end{theorem} The detailed proof is provided in Appendix \ref{appendix: proof}.
+Given the lower bound, we substitute the objective by the mutual information between the two representations in the predictive view ($\mathbf{z}_{1}^{p}$ and $\mathbf{z}_{2}^{p}$) to maximize the consistency between the information of the two views.
+Therefore, we derive the objective function ensuring view invariance as follows: